-- Chirita, Anca D. (2015).
-'Procedural Rights in EU Competition Law: Ex-ante Merger Procedures'.
-In Procedural Rights in Competition Law.
-Cauffman, C. & Hao, Q. (Berlin, Springer) forthcoming.
-35 p.
+- Chirita, Anca D. (2016).
+Procedural Rights in EU Administrative Competition Proceedings: Ex Ante Mergers.
+In Procedural Rights in Competition Law in the EU and China.
+Cauffman, C. & Hao, Q. Berlin, Heidelberg: Springer-Verlag.
+59-99.

 Journal papers: academic

 - Chirita, Anca D. (2015).
 Google's Anti-competitive and Unfair Practices in Digital Leisure Markets.
-Competition Law Review 11(2).
+Competition Law Review 11(1): 109-131.

 - Chirita, Anca D. (2014).
 A Legal-Historical Review of the EU Competition Rules.
 International & Comparative Law Quarterly 63(2): 281-316.

 - Chirita, Anca D. (2014).
 The Impact of the European Union Current Crisis on Law, Policy and Society.
-Cambridge Yearbook of European Legal Studies 16: 254-288.
+Cambridge Yearbook of European Legal Studies 16: 255-288.

 - Chirita, Anca D. (2013), Competition, Financial Markets and the Economic Crisis, Durham University Pre-sessional Lecture.
 Josephine Butler College, Durham, England.